Safety Mission Statement

 Class II Violation

 Someone is working in such a way that he/she puts the safety of other users at risk.
-Or there have been 3 repeat Class I violations.
+Or there have been 3 repeat Class I Violations.

-• Meeting scheduled with PI and user to determine why this occurred and how to prevent it in the future.
+• Meeting scheduled with PI/supervisor and user to determine why this occurred and how to prevent it in the future.
 Meeting must be attended by person who is receiving violation, PI/supervisor and at least one member of the MRI safety committee or User Facility safety representative.

 • Lab access immediately revoked until:

-• Repeat initial EHS safety training
+• Repeat initial EHS (Environmental Health and Safety) safety training.

-• Repeat user facility safety training and tool training if applicable
+• Repeat user facility safety training and tool training if applicable.

-• Complete Consequence Analysis worksheet
+• Complete Consequence Analysis worksheet.